sourcefrog/conserve/doc/design.md

    in a limited way.
 (Tests that run the `conserve` binary as a subprocess have more freedom, including running it on a pseudoterminal.)

-Log messages should be written through Rust's (fairly) standard `log` crate.
+This is not implemented yet, but Conserve should migrate to using Rust's (fairly) standard `log` crate.
 Listeners for logs can be configured only globally and only once.
 There should be an option to write logs to a file, as well as to the terminal, and at a different level of detail.
 This implies:

 - The library will emit logs but will not by default configure any log targets, so that applications can choose the target they want.